 - Incorrect address (URL).

-While trying to fix the problem, remember that the 500 error is almost always related to the server, not the client side.
+While trying to fix the problem, remember that the 500 internal server error causes is almost always related to the server, not the client side.

-The guide to fixing the 500 error for users
+The guide how to fix a 500 error for users

-Here are some recommendations if you, as a user, face an HTTP 500 Error.
+Here are some recommendations if you, as a user, face an HTTP website 500 error.

 - Wait and reload the page.
 The problem has possibly already been mentioned by the web administrator, and all you have to do is just wait for the error 500 to be fixed.